 - Bike Trails – The city has partnered up with the San Francisco Bike Coalition to carry out a project titled, “Connecting the City.”
 This program is proposed to create over 100 miles of bike lanes throughout the city.
 The ultimate result that both the city and the coalition would like to see is 20% of all commutes being traveled by bike by the year 2020.

-The SFMTA’s efforts have resulted in having the lowest multi-modal emissions per passenger in California, have the largest biodiesel municipal fleet in the U.S., the third largest hybrid-electric bus fleet in the U.S., and 55% of the city taxis are now hybrid vehicles.
-The city is making great strides in going green and hopefully will be a role model for cities around the U.S.; both small and large.
+In San Francisco, SFMTA’s efforts have resulted in having the lowest multi-modal emissions per passenger in California, have the largest biodiesel municipal fleet in the U.S., the third largest hybrid-electric bus fleet in the U.S., and 55% of the city taxis are now hybrid vehicles.
+The city is making great strides in going green and hopefully will be a role model for cities around the U.S., both small and large.